Fashion and Beauty 20th June 2024 by Amie Edmonds

 What To Know About Post-Cancer Beauty Routines

-Treatment can take a massive toll on your self-esteem, and while beauty isn't everything, the right product can be a great boost.
+While beauty isn't everything, the right product can be a great boost

 There’s so much to think about before, during and after cancer treatment that makeup and skincare may not be at the forefront of your mind.
-But beauty products, whether that’s a great moisturiser or a hand brow pencil, can really lend a helping hand in upping your confidence and making you feel good about yourself.
+But beauty products, whether that’s a great moisturiser or a hand brow pencil, can really help many people in upping confidence and making them feel good about themselves.

 While most people know that hair loss can be a side effect of cancer treatments, there are other outcomes too; drastic changes to your skin texture and type, as well as the condition of your nails and how they look.
 While it can be expected, for the most part, hair loss can still leave people with significant hang-ups post-treatment.
 Whether the hair thins dramatically or completely falls out, there are a few things that can help the situation.
 According to hairstylist Will Talbot (@hairbywillperth), it’s best to avoid styling products for the first little while.